Addressing nonlinearities in Monte Carlo: Results

-Moreover, if polynomial forms of any dimension are now solvable with no approximation, so is the projection of any nonlinear function on a polynomial basis of any dimension, even of infinite dimension if needed (full details using the Taylor expansion are given in {\it Methods}).
-As a result, any hierarchy of nested statistical processes that combine nonlinearly can now be, in theory, exactly addressed within the Monte Carlo framework.
-The deep rationale of our reformulation of nonlinear expectations can be grounded on the fundamentals of functional statistics: nonlinear processes are formally equivalent to infinite-dimension processes and MC algorithms are well known to smartly address, by design, expectations over domains of infinite dimension.
+Moreover, if polynomial forms of any dimension are now solvable with no approximation, so is the projection of any nonlinear function onto a polynomial basis of any dimension, even of infinite dimension if required (full details of using the Taylor expansion are given in {\it Methods}).
+As a result, any hierarchy of nested statistical processes that combine nonlinearly can now, in theory, be exactly addressed within the Monte Carlo framework.
+The deep rationale of the proposed algorithm is therefore to transform a nonlinear process into a formally equivalent linear infinite-dimension process, and then use the inherent capability of Monte Carlo to address expectations over domains of infinite dimension.